maplibre/maplibre-native/docs/src/design/ten-thousand-foot-view.md

 check Appendix -* *Geometry Tile Worker.*

 ______________
+[^1]: To read in depth about the data flow for map initialization and
+    rendering in Android, please check Appendix - Android Map Rendering Data Flow.

+[^2]: This document speaks of a simplified configuration for brevity.
+    These also includes viewport mode, constrain mode, and north orientation.

+[^3]: Platform SDKs might use a wrapper map view class atop the map
+    component.
+This is to help establish contract between the device runtime running a different language.
+Android is a good example of this behaviour.

-[^1]: A feature is the spatial description of a real-world entity such as a road or a utility pole.
+[^4]: A feature is the spatial description of a real-world entity such
+    as a road or a utility pole.
 Any geometry that is displayed on a map tile is either an individual feature or a part of a feature.

-[^2]: This document used the term glyph and character interchangeably.
-In reality, a single character can have multiple glyphs.
-These are called alternates.
-On the other hand, a single glyph can represent multiple characters.
-These are called ligatures.

-[^3]: In the Javascript counterpart, MapLibre GL JS, this is achieved through usage of webworkers.

-[^4]: A feature is the spatial description of a real-world entity such as a road or a utility pole.
-Any geometry that is displayed on a map tile is either an individual feature or a part of a feature.

 [^5]: This document used the term glyph and character interchangeably.
     In reality, a single character can have multiple glyphs.
 These are called alternates.
 On the other hand, a single glyph can represent multiple characters.
 These are called ligatures.

-[^6]: In the Javascript counterpart, MapLibre GL JS, this is achieved through usage of webworkers.
+[^6]: In the Javascript counterpart, MapLibre GL JS, this is achieved
+    through usage of webworkers.

+[^7]: In iOS, the render thread runs on UI thread, as in it's a
+    foreground thread.
+Android offers wider range of devices in terms of battery capacity.
+Hence, Android prefers to use a background thread for rendering loop.